Verlander, Astros can clinch World Series vs Nats in Game 6

 There was no definite word for early Monday afternoon.

-”Hopefully he’s a little bit better,” manager Dave Martinez said before the team traveled to Texas in the late afternoon. ”My understanding is it takes about 24 hours for this injection to really work.”
+”Hopefully he’s a little bit better,” manager Dave Martinez said before the team traveled to Texas. ”My understanding is it takes about 24 hours for this injection to really work.”

 Might not matter, of course.